Web server integration¶

 This is a stable handler commercially supported by Unbit.

 The Apache2 mod_uwsgi module was the first web server integration module developed for uWSGI.
-It is stable but could be better integrated with the Apache API.
+It is stable and supports both Unix and TCP sockets but could be better integrated with the Apache API.

 During the 1.2 development cycle, another module called mod_proxy_uwsgi has been added.
 In the near future this should be the best choice for Apache based deployments.